luh2/DetectDynamicJS/README.md

 ![Screenshot of Issue](https://github.com/luh2/DetectDynamicJS/blob/master/screenshots/generic.png)
 ![Marked Difference in compared JS](https://github.com/luh2/DetectDynamicJS/blob/master/screenshots/secret.png)

+## Contributions
+If you want to improve the extension, please send me a pull request or open an issue.
+To ease accepting pull requests, if you send a pull request, please make sure it addresses only one change and not multiple ones at the same time.

 ## Various
 The extension has been tested with Kali Linux, Burp version 1.6.32 and newer, Jython installation (not stand-alone) 2.7rc1.

 If you test under Windows or use a different Burp version, please share if you experience problems.

-If you want to improve the extension, please send me a pull request or leave a comment.

 If you identify XSSI because of this extension, feel free to share!